 When we receive the request our inspector will visit the property and we will then decide if a reduction can be allowed.
 If we decide to grant 44a relief we will request a certificate from the valuation officer that gives the proportion of the property's rateable value which applies to the unoccupied part.
 If we do grant relief it will only be for a maximum of three months for commercial assessments or six months for an industrial assessment.
 After this time 100% rates will be due.

-When we receive the certificate from the valuation officer, we will reduce your Business Rates.
+When we receive the certificate from the valuation officer, we will reduce your Business Rates accordingly.

 If you think you may be eligible for any of these rate reliefs please contact the Business Rates Department.

 Pages in Business Rates information and contact details

 - Contact Details and What are Business Rates?

 - What is a non-domestic property?